eshat69/blockchain/README.md

 Ethereum is an open source block chain based platform .
 Ethereum provide ether.
 Ethereum has 3 types of node  Full Node , Light Node , Archive Node

+Types of Ethereum Nodes:
+1. Full Node:
+o	Function: A full node stores the entire blockchain and validates every transaction and smart contract on the network. o	Features:
+	Maintains a complete copy of the Ethereum blockchain.
+	Participates in consensus by validating and relaying transactions.
+	Supports network security and decentralization by independently verifying all data.
+2. Light Node (or Light Client): o	Function: A light node downloads only block headers, not the entire blockchain.
+It relies on full nodes for transaction information. o	Features:
+	Requires less storage space and bandwidth compared to full nodes.
+	Can send and receive transactions but doesn't validate them independently.
+	Suitable for resource-constrained devices like smartphones, providing quicker access to the blockchain.
+3. Archive Node:
+o	Function: An archive node stores all historical data and state changes on the blockchain, including past transaction details. o	Features:
+	Provides access to complete transaction history, smart contract states, and account balances since the genesis block.
+	Consumes significant storage space due to storing extensive blockchain data.
+	Essential for developers, researchers, and projects needing deep historical analysis of Ethereum's state.